Toni Pressley: International career

 Pressley has represented the United States on various youth national youth teams including the under-17, under-18, under-20, and under-23 teams.

 Pressley was a member of the under-20 team that captured gold at the CONCACAF Qualifier thus earning an automatic berth in the FIFA World Cup.
 She played every minute of every game in the tournament as a member of the team's defensive line and tallied an assist in a 5–0 victory over Switzerland.
 The United States reached the quarter-finals of the 2010 FIFA U-20 Women's World Cup in Germany.
 In June 2011, Pressley participated with the U-23 team at the Three Nations Tournament in Falun, Sweden, from June 12–22, 2011.

 Pressley competed for the United States women's national under-23 soccer team and won the Four Nations tournament in La Manga Club, Spain.

 Personal life

+In August 2019, Pressley began treatment for breast cancer.

+In January 2021, Pressley announced her engagement to Orlando Pride teammate Marta Vieira da Silva.
+The engagement was later called off.

 Pressley is a vegan and self-described animal lover.
 She says veganism has helped her become a better athlete.

-In August 2019, Pressley began treatment for breast cancer.

-In January 2021, Pressley announced her engagement to Orlando Pride teammate Marta Vieira da Silva.
+She released a cookbook featuring plant-based recipes in 2023 titled, Girls Gone Veg, with her former Orlando Pride teammate Ali Riley.